bingb0t5/im-in/AI_DEV_RULES.md

 ## Testing Expectations

-There is no automated test suite right now, so manual verification matters.
+There is a small focused automated test suite now, but manual verification still matters because broad end-to-end coverage is not in place.

 After meaningful changes, verify the relevant flows manually when possible: